Curling Betting Guide

 Placing Your Bets on Curling

-As we mentioned already, curling does not quite have the same extensive betting options as the most popular sports in Canada and around the world.
+As we mentioned already, curling does not quite have the same extensive betting options like basketball betting and some of the most popular sports, like horse racing, in Canada and around the world.
 But there are still easily enough curling markets out there to really get your teeth into.
 Curling is a young sport in terms of sports betting, but one that is growing all the time.

 In this section, we are taking a close look at basically everything you can expect to find when it comes to betting on curling.
-If you need to know more about wagering requirements specifically, why not check out our expert guide?
+If you need to know more about curling wagers or wagering requirements specifically, why not check out our expert guide?

-As with lots of sports, betting markets on curling tend to open up around the time of the most popular global events.
+As with lots of sports, betting markets on curling tend to open up around the time of the most popular global curling events and curling championships like the Tournament of hearts and the Scotties tournament of hearts.
 Although there are plenty of national and regional competitions happening all the time during curling season, it’s unlikely you will find sports betting sites taking bets on them.

 Instead, betting on curling is generally concentrated on a few tournaments.

 The Winter Olympic Games attract a lot of betting action, and curling is one of the staples of the Games.
 Ten countries take part in both the mens and womens events.
-There is also a mixed doubles event, which is a variation of curling with 2 players per team.
+There is also a mixed doubles event, which is a variation of curling with 2 players for each of the curling teams.

 Winning an Olympic gold medal is just about the pinnacle of curling, so it makes sense that the Olympics have a lot of curling betting markets.
 The Olympic Games also tend to attract a lot of casual fans and bettors.
 This means leads to an increase in action and, for the smart bettors, an increase in opportunity.
 More on this in our strategies section.

-The World Curling Championships have been played every year since 1959 (1979 for women) and feature mens, womens, mixed, wheelchair and doubles tournaments.
-Along with the Olympics, the World Championships are the high point of the international curling calendar, and unsurprisingly attract plenty of bets.
+The World Curling Canadian Championships have been played every year since 1959 (1979 for women) and feature mens and womens, as well as mixed, wheelchair and doubles tournaments.
+Along with the Olympics, the Curling World Championships are the high point of the international curling calendar, and unsurprisingly attract plenty of bets.

 You can also bet on the European Championships which have been happening annually since 1975.

-In Canada, you can find markets on The Brier, the national men’s championship, and The Scotties, the women’s national championship, both of which run every year.
+In Canada, you can find markets on The Tim Hortons Brier, the national men’s Canadian Championship, and The Scotties Tournament of Hearts, the women’s national Canadian championship, both of which run every year.

-Outside of these tournaments you are unlikely to find too many curling betting opportunities.
-As the sport continues to grow more popular with bettors we wouldn’t be surprised to see markets becoming available on the national US championship, national championships in European countries, and other international competitions.
+Outside of these tournaments, you are unlikely to find too many curling betting opportunities.
+As the sport continues to grow more popular with bettors we wouldn’t be surprised to see markets becoming available on the national US championship, national championships in European countries, and other international world curling competitions.

 Odds in Curling Betting